 Master of Arts in Speech-Language Pathology

-The Division of Hearing, Speech and Language Sciences offers a world-class, continuous, two-year (6 semesters), full-time, residential Master of Arts program in Speech-Language Pathology.
-Students have access to state-of-the-art facilities and equipment, a variety of clinical experiences and possibilities for mentored research experiences with a diverse, energetic, dedicated and productive faculty who work with students in a positive, encouraging environment.
+The Division of Hearing, Speech, and Language Sciences offer a world-class, continuous, two-year (6 semesters), full-time, residential Master of Arts program in Speech-Language Pathology.
+Students have access to state-of-the-art facilities and equipment, a variety of clinical experiences, and possibilities for mentored research experiences with a diverse, energetic, dedicated, and productive faculty who work with students in a positive, encouraging environment.
 Opportunities for financial support are available throughout the course of the program.

 Links and Downloads

 - Prerequisite courses for Hearing, Speech and Language Sciences Graduate Program

 - General Practices Clinic Manual (PDF)

 - SLP Clinic Procedures Manual (PDF)

 - Emergency Preparedness Guidelines (PDF) & Signature Page (PDF)

 Master's degree study in Hearing, Speech, and Language Sciences (HSLS) at Ohio University provides numerous distinctive opportunities, including:

 - Academic and clinical experiences leading to professional national certification and state licensure.